 - Seasonal decorations within the appropriate public holiday season

-- Reasonable temporary decorations and signs for the purpose of announcing or promoting a nonprofit-sponsored, school-sponsored, or child daycare-center-sponsored community fair, festival, or event, including announcement of enrollment periods
+- Reasonable temporary decorations and signs for the purpose of announcing or promoting a nonprofit-sponsored, school-sponsored or child daycare-center-sponsored community fair, festival, or event, including announcements of enrollment periods

-No. Each property owner is allowed to fly government flags.
-One corporate flag no more than 15 feet above maximum building height is permitted per business premises, and the flag may not exceed 20 square feet in surface area.
+Each property owner is allowed to fly government flags.
+One corporate flag no more than 15 feet above maximum building height is permitted per business premises.
+The flag may not exceed 20 square feet in surface area.
 Additional flags are not allowed.

 These signs are technically not allowed.
 However, if these signs are installed for an event, they must be removed immediately after the event.
-Formal complaints will be processed on an individual complaint basis with Code Compliance at 425-452-2047.
+Formal complaints will be processed on an individual basis by the Code Compliance team.

 There are two types of commercial signs: